rsnodgrass/pyadtpulse/README.md

 the username only has access to ONE site.
 This ensures that clients are always interacting with that one site (and not accidentally with another site location).

+#### Notes

+* any changes to the name/count of sites are not automatically updated for existing site objects

 ## Examples

 ```python